 The Maryland School Assessments include selected response (multiple choice) items and items requiring students to produce a written response-some requiring short one- or two-sentence responses, some requiring longer responses.
-The assessments are routinely administered in March and returned to local school systems around the close of the same school year.
-In 2008, the spring breaks for school systems forced MSDE to schedule assessments three weeks later than usual, causing the return of results to be delayed similarly.
-The 2009 administration of the assessments will return to the same March timeframe.
+The assessments are administered in March and returned to local school systems around the close of the same school year.

-Local school systems have been notified of the school and system results for the MSA along with preliminary determinations for schools on their annual status for Adequate Yearly Progress.
-School systems have been given an opportunity to appeal to the State any results for any school that they feel include possible locally generated technical glitches.
+Local school systems have been notified of the school and system results for the MSA along with preliminary AYP determinations for schools on their annual status for Adequate Yearly Progress.
+School systems have been given an opportunity to appeal to the state any results for any school that they feel include possible locally generated technical glitches.
 In some instances, schools have miscoded students, producing inaccurate school results.
+This process will be concluded by the July 21 meeting, at which time final AYP results for elementary and middle schools will be made available.

-The 2008 assessments are important because they provide the first look at a cohort of students experiencing their entire elementary and middle school education from grades 3 through 8 under the auspices of the new curriculum and assessments.
-Also administered in 2008, but not reported at this meeting are newly required science assessments at grades 5 and 8.
+Also administered in 2009, but not reported at this meeting are required science assessments at grades 5 and 8.
 Results of those assessments will be released later this summer.